kamilskoracki/CocoJumper/CocoJumper/README.md

 | Ctrl+Alt+; | Activates multi search mode with supports multiple characters |
 | Ctrl + Alt + / | Activates single search mode |
 | Ctrl + Alt + / + Shift | Activates single search mode with selects text from current caret position to selected character |

+# Configuration
+Configuration can be found in Tools > Options > Environment > Keyboard > CocoJumper.

 # Single search mode

 > After activating this mode you will see special control located on current position of caret with displays number of characters found in current view.